pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `four_space_rule` extension is set.
 This is because example labels tend to be long, and indenting content to the first non-space character after the label would be awkward.

-### Compact and loose lists ###

-Pandoc behaves differently from `Markdown.pl` on some "edge cases" involving lists.
-Consider this source:

-    +   First
-    +   Second:
-        -   Fee
-        -   Fie
-        -   Foe

-    +   Third

-Pandoc transforms this into a "compact list" (with no `<p>` tags around "First", "Second", or "Third"), while Markdown puts `<p>` tags around "Second" and "Third" (but not "First"), because of the blank space around "Third".
-Pandoc follows a simple rule: if the text is followed by a blank line, it is treated as a paragraph.
-Since "Second" is followed by a list, and not a blank line, it isn't treated as a paragraph.
-The fact that the list is followed by a blank line is irrelevant.
-(Note:
-Pandoc works this way even when the `markdown_strict` format is specified.
-This behavior is consistent with the official Markdown syntax description, even though it is different from that of `Markdown.pl`.)

 ### Ending a list ###